fosskers/aura/book/src/aur.md

 ```

 The options that apply to normal `-A`, like `-a` and `--hotedit`, also apply
 here.
-Of course, its simplest to set those in config if you know your
+Of course, it's simplest to set those in config if you know your
 preferences.
 See `man aura` or `aura -Ah` for more options.

 ### Displaying PKGBUILD Changes